-Erin O'Reilly is in her third season as an assistant coach with West Virginia University after joining the staff in August 2013.
+Erin O'Reilly is in her fourth season as an assistant coach with West Virginia University after joining the staff in August 2013.

-Last season, she helped guide seven Mountaineers qualify for the 2015 NCAA East Region Preliminary Championships, as each ranked in the top 48 in their respected events.
+In the 2014-15 track and field season, she helped guide seven Mountaineers to qualify for the NCAA East Region Preliminary Championships, as each ranked in the top 48 in their respective events.

 At the 2015 Big 12 Outdoor Championship, O’Reilly helped coach four Mountaineer freshmen to top-five finishes as they earned spots on the podium.
-She helped guide Kaitlyn Gillespie’s All-America honors after finishing ninth in the 10,000 meters at the NCAA Championship.
+She helped guide Kaitlyn Gillespie to All-America honors after finishing ninth in the 10,000 meters at the NCAA Championship.